5/4/3/2/1 NOTES #7

 *Historical Event: the Little Ice Age is something considered the most important fact to many of the scientists of today.

 1) After the first knowledge of the changing temperatures that John Carlisle gave us, now his theory makes more sense for us, the readers, because with all these proves such as the Little Ice Age and the Agricultural Revolution.
-His theory has enough facts that "could" make it a real fact or maybe later in time it could become just that
+His theory has enough facts that "could" make it a real fact or maybe later in time it could become just that, another theory.

 No comments: